Experiment design for impulse response identification with signal matrix models: Simulated experimental results

 \section{Simulated experimental results}

 Consider the following fourth-order system given in the $z$-transform domain:

-which was originally studied in \citep{Pillonetto_2010} with $k=1$ (a truncated impulse response is depicted in the bottom right plot of Fig. 3 of the reference).
+which was originally studied in \citep{Pillonetto_2010} with $k=1$ (a truncated IIR is depicted in the bottom right plot of Fig. 3 of the reference).
 Here we take $k=0.1159$ to make $G$ of unitary $\mathcal{H}_2$ norm.
-This system has a relatively slow impulse response and it was used in \citep{Ming_SMM_Arxiv} to show the higher accuracy of the signal matrix model's FIR estimates compared to least-squares estimates, particularly with respect to higher robustness against truncation errors.
+This system has a relatively slow impulse response and it was used in \citep{Ming_SMM_Arxiv} to show the higher accuracy of the signal matrix model's truncated IIR estimates compared to LS-based FIR estimates, particularly with respect to higher robustness against truncation errors.
 Input data were generated therein using i.i.d.
 Gaussian signals with zero mean and unitary variance.
-The goal here is to investigate the benefit of using the experiment design approach proposed in this paper to form the signal matrices used in the SMM approach.
+The goal here is to investigate the benefit of using the proposed experiment design approach to form the signal matrices employed in the SMM model.
 Only SMM estimates will be considered throughout, since this allows one to isolate the effect of the input (focus of this work) from that of the algorithm (with the advantages of SMM with respect to LS being already investigated in \citep{Ming_SMM_Arxiv}).

-The following measure of fit \citep{Chen_Auto12} is used to judge the accuracy of the estimated FIR coefficients:
+The following measure of fit \citep{Chen_Auto12} is used to judge the accuracy of the $n$ estimated IIR coefficients: